 - Most marketers mistake features for genuine benefits

 This is a very common mistake.
 Sellers talk about features when they mean benefits.
 For example, Imagine a supplier of work boots.
-They might declare that their product has fantastic slip resistance but forget to detail that this means that there are less accidents in the workplace leading to less downtime, few employee claims, greater productivity and more bottom line profit.
+They might declare that their product has fantastic slip resistance but forget to detail that this means that there are fewer accidents in the workplace leading to less downtime, few employee claims, greater productivity, and more bottom-line profit.

 Most communication is much more about the seller than the buyer.

 This is where it all goes wrong.
 In simple terms, the buyer is not interested in what you do or what you offer.
 They don’t care about your products, services, brochures, website, salespeople, or anything else about you or your business.
 They are interested in what you can potentially do for them.
 They inevitably have challenges.
 They have stressed.
 Some of these are about their business and some pertain to their own job role in the business.
 Yet, despite this, most communication still focuses on what the company offers rather than explaining how those products or services alleviate some of the challenges that the buyer faces.